Wentworth Point planning controls

-As at March 2018, Council is considering a number of planning matters at Wentworth Point.
+Council is currently considering a number of planning matters at Wentworth Point.
 Key matters are identified below.

-Wentworth Point Marinas “Block H” site – proposed DCP amendment and VPA letter of offer
+“Block H” site – proposed DCP amendment and Planning Agreement

-The Sydney West Joint Regional Planning Panel approved a Stage 1 Development Application (former Auburn Council reference DA-41/2015) for 14-16 Hill Road, Wentworth Point on the 17 February 2016.
-The applicant for the development was the (former) UrbanGrowth NSW on behalf of the owner of the site, the (now) NSW Roads and Maritime Services (RMS).
-The approval granted the allocation of 188,800sqm of residential gross floor area, the demolition of existing buildings, tree removal, earthworks, site remediation, construction of roads, sea wall and public domain works.
+The Sydney West Joint Regional Planning Panel approved a Stage 1 Development Application in February 2016 when this site was part of the former Auburn Council Local Government Area (LGA).
+The approval granted the allocation of 188,800sqm of residential gross floor area, the demolition of existing buildings, tree removal, earthworks, site remediation, and construction of roads, sea wall and public domain works.

-RMS sold the Hill Road site to Sekisui House (SH) Hill Road Development Pty Ltd. The City of Parramatta Council received a Planning Proposal for the site from the owners on 19 December 2017 which seeks to amend the planning controls to reflect a new layout for the site, including additional height and open space (but no additional density).
+As a result of the Local Government amalgamation in May 2016, this site became part of the City of Parramatta Council.
+A planning proposal was lodged with Council in December 2017 seeking to amend the planning controls to reflect a new layout for the site, including additional height (up to 40 storeys) and open space (but no additional density).
 Some additional changes are also proposed to allow for commercial premises and cafes on the site.

 The planning proposal is accompanied by a draft amendment to the Wentworth Point DCP 2014, which reflects a new proposed masterplan layout, and draft planning agreement for the embellishment of the new foreshore park and road improvement works to the intersection at Hill Road/ Burroway Road.